Trusted

 Dogecoin vs. Bitcoin: Purpose of both coins

-As already mentioned earlier, the foundational objectives of both assets were kind of the polar opposite.
-While Bitcoin aspired to make a real-world impact by making the global financial order fair, transparent, inclusive, and more democratic, Dogecoin at launch was just a joke/fun project.
+As already mentioned earlier, the foundational objectives of both assets were the polar opposite.
+While Bitcoin aspired to make a real-world impact by making the global financial order fair, inclusive, and democratic, Dogecoin at launch was just a fun project.

 Dogecoin vs. Bitcoin: Market capitalization